ibm-cloud-architecture/refarch-asset-analytics/asset-dashboard-bff/README.md

 The RestController for the assets is providing the classical CRUD verbs for a RESTful service.
 See class AssetController.

 The most interesting part is to be able to push new asset when assets are identified from the datasource.
-For that we will use WebFlux.

 ### Consuming Kafka message
 The use case is simple: when a 'new asset event' is sent to a Kafka Topic, the BFF is one of the consumer and propagates the new asset data to the user interface (Angular) so a new row is added to the table of assets.
 The same applies for time based measurement events coming regularly from known assets.